Tools & calculators

 What this calculator does (and does not do)

-• It does: convert weekly dose + concentration + frequency into per-injection mg and mL, with schedule logic and syringe visuals.
+• Does: converts weekly dose + concentration + frequency into per-injection mg and mL (plus schedule logic and syringe visuals).

-• It does not: decide your protocol, interpret your labs, or tell you what dose you “should” be on.
+• Does not: decide your protocol, interpret labs, or tell you what dose you “should” use.

 Rule